OrelStealth/vsmart-stairs-advanced/README.md

 3. Additional materials: you can pick grid or reflectivity30b texture for better visual blocking
 4. Clipping: adds additional mesh with clip tool texture (This will be removed on smart prop collapse.
 Also works not so well on curved stairs)
 5. Downstairs option
+6. Choose from 9 different surface properties, which might be useful for blocking levels with specific surface step sounds
-6. Tweaked sliders for step width and step height
+7. Tweaked sliders for step width and step height